Escape winter on a Creative Writing retreat in balmy southern India.

 When you’re not writing

 Jump in a tuk-tuk and join us on a trip to the colourful local market in Chaudi.
 Or sign up for a fascinating boat trip in the mangrove upriver to watch kites and eagles being fed.
-Wander down to the life-guard-monitored beach for a swim in the limpid waters of the Arabian Sea, walk along the golden shoreline of Palolem and Patnem beaches… or simply chill on your veranda to the call of tropical birds in the tree canopy.
+Wander down to the life-guard-monitored beach for a swim in the limpid waters of the Arabian Sea, walk along the golden shoreline of Palolem and Patnem beaches, drop in for a yoga class… or simply chill on your veranda to the call of tropical birds in the tree canopy.

 David Lambert has an MA in Creative Writing from UEA.
 He has taught Creative Writing for the Open College of the Arts and The Open University, and lectured in Creative Writing and Writing for the Stage at Anglia Ruskin University, Cambridge (2003-2016).
 He’s a winner of the Norwich Prize ( 2002), The Warehouse Theatre International Playwriting Competition (2011) and was selected for the Royal Court Writers’ Studio (2012).
 He’s an English-language author for Ernst Klett, Germany’s leading educational publisher, and writer and language consultant for Austrian publishers ÖBV (Vienna).
 With his wife, Michèle, since 2010 he has run successful writing retreats and courses at their centre in France.
 On several trips to India, as well as in the UK and France, he has a gained a deep insight into how Buddhist psychology and meditation informs the creative process.
 David has a good knowledge and love of this part of India and can advise on what to bring, visa procedures, money, and orientation (Kerala, Tamil Nadhu and Goa).

 Bhakti Kutir is an eco-resort located in a secluded two-acre coconut grove nestled between two of Goa’s most unspoiled beaches, Palolem and Patnem beach.
-It contains 22 spacious back-to-nature cabanas under a shady tree canopy, where others may be on a Yoga Retreat or have checked in for Ayurvedic massage and treatment.
+It contains 22 spacious back-to-nature cabanas under a shady tree canopy, where other guests may be on a Yoga Retreat or have checked in for Ayurvedic massage and treatment.
 Each cabana is equipped with a desk, ceiling fan, mosquito net, double or twin beds, en suite or shared bathroom.
 December in Goa is the perfect climate, with temperate sunny days, low humidity, and nice cool evenings.